ldalzotto/GameEngine/doc/docs/index.md

 The project uses CMake as build system.

+* Clone the repository.
+* Update the EXECUTABLEPATH_DEV definition in the source code located at "Core_C/Asset/AssetPaths_def.h" to make it point to the project root path that contains the asset folder.
-Clone the repository and on the root folder with power shell :
+* On the root folder with power shell :

 ```
 mkdir ./build